Miscellaneous tools

 signal_* The signal used to terminate the process

-tables Number of tables in Manticore
+tables The number of tables in Manticore

-config_unreachable Specified configuration file does not exist
+config_unreachable The specified configuration file does not exist